lambdaclass/concrete/ROADMAP.md

 The item numbers in this phase are ordered within the phase and may be renumbered when the phase is reorganized.
 Keep cross-references updated in the same change, and use subsection headings to make the dependency order clear.
+At this point the Phase 6B / 6C plan is frozen unless implementation exposes a real missing invariant.
+The execution frontier is: finish `CopyJudgment` / `InstantiationJudgment` first, because `Copy` feeds ownership;
+then build `OwnershipJudgment` / `ValueFlowJudgment`, because it is the memory-safety axis; then ship `diff-caps` as the first external-facing credibility artifact once the internal semantic axes stop moving.

 **North star ([docs/PIPELINE_ARCHITECTURE.md](docs/PIPELINE_ARCHITECTURE.md)):**
 every item below is an instance of one principle — *each program has exactly one